 4.5.4 The registry account holder, its authorized representative, the other GHG program in which the registry account holder is participating or Verra may initiate a VCU cancellation.
-Note that the initiator and recipient of a VCU cancellation request depends on the specific circumstances of the cancellation (e.g., where VCUs are being converted into another form of GHG credit, the cancellation request may be submitted to Verra by the other GHG program in which the registry account holder is participating).
+Note that the initiator and recipient of a VCU cancellation request depends on the specific circumstances of

-- 4.5.5 The registry account holder or its authorized representative may be asked to confirm the detail of the VCU cancellation request. - VCUs are cancelled in the Verra registry and the Verra registry records the details of all VCUs cancellations.
+- the cancellation (e.g., where VCUs are being converted into another form of GHG credit, the cancellation request may be submitted to Verra by the other GHG program in which the registry account holder is participating). - 4.5.5 The registry account holder or its authorized representative may be asked to confirm the details of the VCU cancellation request. - 4.5.6 VCUs are cancelled in the Verra registry and the Verra registry records the details of all VCU cancellations.

-Step 6: Jurisdictional Element Updates 4.5.6
+4.6 Step 6: Jurisdictional Element Updates

-Jurisdictional element details may be updated as set out in Diagram 8 below with the notes that follow egisten time for a j time for a j time for a j providing further details.
-For example, jurisdictions may move from registering a scenario 1 FREL only to registering a jurisdictional program (e.g., Scenario 2 or 3) over time or a jurisdictional FREL may be updated and revalidated.
+Jurisdictional element details may be updated as set out in Diagram 8 below, with the notes that follow providing further details.
+For example, jurisdictions may move from registering a Scenario 1 FREL only to registering a jurisdictional program (e.g., Scenario 2 or 3) over time, or a jurisdictional FREL may be updated and revalidated.